 The legitimate interests of the service provider can be real, economic and non-material.

 If the respective data processing is necessary to safeguard these legitimate interests, these must be weighed against the interests or fundamental rights and freedoms of the user.
-These include protection against economic disadvantages, the right to respect for private life and communications in accordance with Art.
-7 of the Charter of Fundamental Rights of the European Union (CRCh)the basic data protection right according to Art.
-8 GRCh and the right to informational self-determination.
+These include protection against economic disadvantages, the right to respect for private life and communications pursuant to Art.
+7 of the Charter of Fundamental Rights of the European Union (CFR)the fundamental right to data protection under Article 8 of the CFR and the right to informational self-determination.

-When weighing up the respective interests, the effects of the intended data processing and its susceptibility to misuse are particularly important.
-Other factors to be taken into account include what reasonable expectations the user has of the service and whether he can reasonably foresee that the intended data processing will possibly take place.
+When weighing up the respective interests, the effects of the intended data processing and its susceptibility to abuse are of primary importance.
+In addition, it must be taken into account, among other things, what reasonable expectations the user has of the service and whether he can reasonably foresee that the intended data processing may take place.

-Whether the legitimate interests of the service provider (or a third party) or the interests of the user outweigh the legitimate interests of the user is sometimes difficult to decide in individual cases.
+Whether the legitimate interests of the service provider (or a third party) outweigh the legitimate interests of the user is sometimes difficult to decide in individual cases.

-It should be noted that the service provider must demonstrate that his legitimate interests prevail.
-If this proof is not successful in the case of a dispute, the data collection was illegal and the service provider must expect a fine.
+It's important to note here that the service provider must demonstrate that his legitimate interests prevail.
+In the case of a dispute, if this proof is not successful the collection of data was illegal and the service provider should expect a fine.

-The balancing of interests should therefore be a matter for supervisory authorities traceable be and well documented will be.
+The balancing of interests should therefore be comprehensible for supervisory comprehensible and well documented be well documented.

 If the service provider cannot base the integration of a tracking tool on a legitimate interest, the consent of the user is mandatory.

-The conditions for effective consent are GDPR regulated in Art.
-7. These are:
+The conditions for effective consent are regulated in Art.
+7 GDPR.
+These are:

 - prior notice of the right of withdrawal at any time;

-- compliance with the prohibition of tying (i.e. that a service must not be made conditional on the granting of consent to the processing of personal data unrelated to the service).
+- compliance with the prohibition of coupling (i.e. that service must not be made conditional on the granting of consent to the processing of personal data unrelated to the service).

 Consent may also be given by implication, i.e. by conclusive action.
-However, explicit consent is always required when special categories of personal data are processed see Article 9 2 a GDPR.
+However, explicit consent is always required when special categories of personal data are processed (see Art.
+9 (2)(a) GDPR).

-It should also be noted that consent can be revoked at any time.
+Consent can also be revoked at any time.
 Therefore, data processing must cease from the moment the data subject has withdrawn his or her consent.

-If not only technically necessary cookies are set, a succinct hint is given in a so-called "Cookie Banner", which is then only confirmed by clicking on an "OK" button, unsatisfactory.
+Unless only technically necessary cookies are set, a succinct notice in a so-called "cookie banner", which is then only confirmed by clicking on an "OK" button, is not sufficient.

-The European Commission has published the draft of the ePrivacy Regulation is currently still under political discussion.
-It has received comments from, inter alia European Data Protection Committee and the European Data Protection Supervisoramendments of the European Parliament and discussion papers of the Council of the European Union.
+The European Commission's draft of the new draft of the ePrivacy Regulation is currently still under political discussion.
+There are opinions on it, among others, from the European Data Protection Committee and the European Data Protection Supervisoramendments of the European Parliament and discussion papers of the Council of the European Union.

-It is therefore not clear what the ePrivacy Regulation exact wording will be.
+It is therefore not clear what the exact wording of the ePrivacy Regulation will be.

-In view of the ongoing "data scandals" of recent times, however, data protectionists in particular are increasingly campaigning to ensure that the EPVO does not fall short of the current level of protection under the ePrivacy Directive and the GDPR ePrivacy Directive.
+In view of the ongoing "data scandals" of recent times, however, data privacy activists in particular are increasingly campaigning to ensure that the ePrivacy Regulation does not fall short of the current level of protection under the ePrivacy Directive and the GDPR.

-The European Data Protection Committee has in a paper dated May 2018 expressed the view that the confidentiality of electronic communications requires special protection, which must go beyond that GDPR Therefore, the legitimate interests of the service provider should no longer be the legal basis for the processing of content and metadata of electronic communications in the future.
+For example, the European Data Protection Board in a paper published in May 2018 the European Data Protection Board argued that the confidentiality of electronic communications requires special protection, which must go beyond GDPR .
+Therefore, the legitimate interests of the service provider should no longer be a legal basis for the processing of content and metadata of electronic communications in the future.

-If this view prevails, tracking tools should only be used with the prior consent of the user (e.g. by means of a checkbox).
+If this view holds, tracking tools should only be used with the prior consent of the user (e.g. by means of a checkbox).

-Contrary to all prophecies of doom, the EPVO is a sensible and long overdue regulation.
-After all, the complete monitoring of our user behaviour, which is now technically possible, should not be accepted just like that.
+Contrary to all prophecies of doom, the ePrivacy Regulation is a sensible and long overdue regulation.
+After all, we shouldn't just accept the complete monitoring of user behavior simply because it is technically possible.

-It is therefore a good thing that website operators and service providers must provide clear and transparent information in advance about what data is collected when a website is visited or a service is used and to whom it is passed on and for what purposes.
-Only in this way can website visitors and users decide whether it is really worthwhile for them to visit site or use the service and to disclose their data.
+That's why it's a good thing website operators and service providers must provide clear and transparent information in advance about what data is collected when a website is visited or a service is used, to whom this data is passed and for what purposes.
+This is the only way website visitors and users can decide whether it's worthwhile for them to visit the site or use the service and to disclose their data.

-As soon as the final text is ePrivacy Regulation known, you should first of all check whether and, if necessary, when you have to obtain additional consent.
-So that you can implement this and everything else necessary in peace and quiet, it's worth staying ePrivacy Regulation on the ball.
+As soon as the final text of ePrivacy Regulation is known, you should check above all whether and, if so, from when you need to obtain additional consents.
+To ensure that you can implement this and everything else required at your leisure, it's worth staying on top of ePrivacy Regulation .